 In 1898 the Boxer Rebellion erupted, this was an anti-foreign movement in China and was encouraged by the Empress CiXi, as a means of driving foreigners from China.
 After the rebellion had been put down by the Western Powers in 1900 they embarked on a series of reprisals resulting in most of the Summer Palace being destroyed.
 This resulted in CiXi having to flee although she was allowed back and in 1903 rebuilt the Summer Palace to what we see today.
 In 1911 after China’s Revolution brought an end to Imperial Rule, the Palace was opened to the public.

 On visiting the Palace visitors on tours tend to use the East Palace Gate.
 During imperial times the centre gate was for the sole use of the emperor and empress while family & court officials use the side gates.
 Lions are situated at the gate as they are seen as guardians and act to ward off evil spirits.

 Further up the hill is the Pavilion of Buddhist Fragrance, the octagonal, wooden pavilion is the highest and largest building in the Summer Palace.
-The 40-meter-high tower is built on a 20 meter high stone terrace half way up the Hill making it visible for many miles.
-Originally it was planned as a nine level pagoda but QianLong changed this during the construction to seven levels.
-Destroyed by the Japanese when they invaded it was rebuilt as a four storey building due to financial restrictions.
+The 40-meter (131 Feet) high tower is built on a 20-meter (65.6 feet) high stone terrace halfway up the Hill making it visible for many miles.
+Originally it was planned as a nine-level pagoda but QianLong changed this during the construction to seven levels.
+Destroyed by the Japanese when they invaded it was rebuilt as a four-storey building due to financial restrictions.

 Designated a World Heritage site by UNESCO in 1990; the Summer Palace projects the air of harmony between the different elements and styles; giving it the title of the “Garden of Gardens”.